mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Azure DevOps Work Items Microsoft Graph connector.

 >[!IMPORTANT]
 >The Azure DevOps Work Items Microsoft Graph connector supports only the Azure DevOps cloud service.
-Azure DevOps Server 2019, TFS 2018, TFS 2017, TFS 2015, and TFS 2013 are not supported by this connector.
+The connector doesn't support Azure DevOps Server 2019, TFS 2018, TFS 2017, TFS 2015, and TFS 2013.

 ## Capabilities
 - Index Work Items from Azure DevOps